JOBBER TAKEOVER.

 Similar to how I blame the Ninja Turtles for 50% of my obsession with pizza, Uncle T holds The Wizard responsible for an early fascination with “Cali-fornia” from all the scenes portraying the west coast state as the ultimate sun-washed, dreamy place to live.
 The clear highlight that kept me coming back for repeated viewings more than anything else – yes, even more than the Power Glove – was the wild dinosaur park during the film’s final scenes.

 This brings us to announce TNUC’s brand new monthly onslaught for 2016, ‘Heavy-Hot Spot-of-the-Month’.
-First up, California’s very own (and still fully functional) roadside attraction, the CABAZON DINOSAURS
+First up, California’s very own (and still fully functional) roadside attraction, the CABAZON DINOSAURS.

 If you didn’t already know, yes….THIS PLACE STILL EXISTS.
 So last Saturday Uncle T and Lady T hopped aboard the old front wheel drive sleigh and headed for Cabazon, a town right outside of Palm Springs.